Restricted breeds, menacing and dangerous dogs

 A restricted breed or a dog declared dangerous or menacing cannot be owned by, or left in the care of, anyone under the age of 18 years.

-For detailed specifications relating to enclosures, muzzles, warning signs and collars in NSW, visit the Division of Local Government website and download the fact sheets on:
+For detailed specifications relating to enclosures, muzzles, warning signs and collars in NSW, visit the Office of Local Government website and download the fact sheets on:

 - restricted dogs